-I'm a front-end architect and CSS specialist in Portland, Oregon with over 20 years experience building scalable user interfaces.
+I'm a front-end architect and CSS specialist in Portland, Oregon with over 20 years of experience building scalable user interfaces.
 My specialty is refactoring large code bases for maintainability and performance, and helping teams define best practices and workflow around CSS development.
 Between my education in graphic design and my experience working alongside programmers, I bridge the gap between design and development.

-A running theme in my career has been helping others level up, and that’s most recently manifested in the Friday Front-End and CSS Basics twitter accounts and newsletter, which I use to share development tips and links with the front-end community every day.
+A running theme in my career has been helping others level up, and that’s most recently manifested in the Friday Front-End and CSS Basics newsletter and social accounts, which I use to share development tips and links with the front-end community every day.
 My first book, “How to Find a Better Job in Tech,” was published in 2016.

 In 2017 I joined a team that was working to save the image sharing community site MLKSHK.
 The original creator handed us the source code, and we moved it to a new name, MLTSHP.
 Together with a designer and a developer, I worked to modernize the front-end code for the site.
 I overhauled the layout to be mobile friendly, created a pattern library, added a dark mode, and helped add a new payment processing workflow.

 How to Find a Better Job in Tech